 3. Don’t over-eat!
 Many of us know that hormonal changes and feeling exhausted and anxious can cause us to binge-out on the chocolate bars you have stashed in the fridge or the car.
 Unfavourable dietary behaviours of female nurses, especially among shift-working nurses,

-including high snacking frequency, short fasting period and large day-to-day energy intake variability was linked to adverse metabolic and psychological health (Terada et al., 2019), so please take note, especially those of you who are nurses.
+including high snacking frequency, short fasting period and large day-to-day energy intake variability was linked to adverse metabolic and psychological health (Terada et al., 2019), so please take note, especially those of you who are nurses as Lydia is in the image below.

-Like millions of women around the world, I’ve followed conventional wisdom about how to manage my menopause symptoms.
-I took HRT on the recommendation of my Doctor and purchased endless ‘miracle-promising’ supplements on the recommendation of the Pharmacist.
+Like millions of women around the world, I’ve followed conventional wisdom about how to manage my menopause symptoms through various supplements and medications.
 I did workouts to try to manage my weight delivered by wonderful young exercise professionals who probably hadn’t even heard of menopause, and I followed high fat, high protein popular diets of the day.
-Not one person I went to enquired about my stress, my sleep (or rather, lack-off!) nor did anyone ask if I was in menopause.

-At the time, I was undertaking my women’s healthy ageing studies.
+At the time, I was also undertaking my women’s healthy ageing studies.
 I’m thankful that I was.
 Because from the work of Margie Lachman (2004, 2015), I learnt about midlife as being a pivotal time for women’s health as they aged.
+I became curious about what was really going on with our symptoms.

 Many of us are not prepared for this perfect-storm in middle age, but it is indeed a period of marked diversity (Lachman, 2004).
 As Lachman says,